5 Segmentation

 Company outing 4 2 6 0

 This data wasn’t created with a person in mind.
-We can assign customer_ids to this data set to simulate real people taking the survey.
+We can simply assign customer_ids to this data set to simulate real people having taken the survey.
 We’ll also need to process the data before we perform our factor analysis.
 We will use the scale function to normalize the data.
-We have yet to discuss this, but it can be important for mixed data sets.
-Ensure the data is placed in a dataframe instead of a tibble.
+We haven’t discussed this yet, but it can be important for mixed data sets.
+Make sure that the data is placed in a dataframe instead of a tibble.

 Now that our data is prepared for analysis, we need to consider how many factors to create.
-There is a formulaic way to determine the number of factors.
-We’ll use the nScree function in the nFactors (Raiche and Magis 2020) package to understand how many factors are appropriate.
+There is a formulaic way to determine the number of factors. we’ll use nScree function in the nFactors (Raiche and Magis 2020) package to get an idea of how many factors are appropriate.
 There are ways to visualize this data.
 Try the eigen(cor(survey_sc)) function to access the eigenvalues.

 #-----------------------------------------------------------------